danpetersen-ghub/Hugo_Blog/content/posts/npm-run.md

 +++
 # npm...its pretty powerful

-So when I started out, I thought this library and handling dependencies is ridiculously powerful.
-And, of course, it is.
+So when I started out, I thought itvwas just a code library and had handling dependencies functionality.
+Which is, in itself, ridiculously powerful.

-But what I didn't realize, is that it goes much much further!
+But what I didn't realize, is that it goes  much further!

 Specifically the scripts part of the package.json file: